BinaryIns1ght/lee_project3/README.md

 ## Our Goal

 Our goal for this site is to push forth a charity to aid in the difficulty in low-income students to attend a higher education.
 Many higher education have a great difficulty in ateended to, with their high prices and low acceptance rates.
 Here at Edutainment To A Higher Degreee, we ensure you can be accepted to your desired college.
+The sponser of this event is "One Million Degrees", an Illinois-based charity with a focus on helping low-income students get into their desired community college.

 ## Thought Processes And Wireframing